radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 Logs can be viewed from Server Control Panel and Environment Operations Center for SaaS deployments.

 >[!warn] - Only SaaS deployments have access to Environment Operations Center.
 Self-managed deployments of RadiantOne do not.
-For self-managed deployments, you can access the logs on the pod at `/opt/radiantone/vds/vds_server/logs/`.
+For self-managed deployments, you can access the logs on the pod at `/opt/radiantone/vds/vds_server/logs/` or if you have configured an aggregator (e.g. Splunk), you can use this for viewing the logs.
+For details, see: [Custom Log Aggregators](../installation/metrics-and-logging)

 ### Control Panel